 - Adequate Funds to Meet Expenses

-A key document reviewed by the FINRA District Office staff in connection with the application for membership is the Applicant’s business plan.
+A key document reviewed by the MAP Department and the Risk Monitoring staff in connection with the application for membership is the Applicant’s business plan.
 Among other things, this plan must include a detailed description of projected revenues that will be generated by the business operation and the costs expended in pursuit of those revenues, as well as any forms of capital contributed including a basis for the projections.

 The amount of capital necessary to meet the net expenses will depend on the forecast contained in the Applicant’s business plan.

 - Adequate Funds to Meet Contractual Obligations, Including Market Making

 In instances where a firm makes markets, it makes a commitment to buy or sell securities at stated prices.
 The Applicant’s capital must be adequate to meet such commitments.
 Thus, the required amount of capital will depend upon the number of markets to be made, the relative price range of such securities, and consideration for the historical volatility of these securities.

 While not directly related to these risk factors, a broker/dealer will also be required to have capital of an amount of $1,000 to $2,500 based on each market made taking into consideration the price of each such security as referenced in the SEC’s net capital rule (SEC Rule 15c3-1(a)(4)).